guardstrikelab/carla_apollo_bridge/README.md

 <!-- ABOUT THE PROJECT -->
 ## About
 This project aims to provide a data and control bridge for the communication between Carla and Apollo.
-It was tested with Carla 0.9.14 and the Apollo [master branch](https://github.com/ApolloAuto/apollo/commit/aa0c5eb66189b86a724206305712cfb337c07619) (newer than v7.0.0)
+It was tested with Latest version Carla 0.9.14 and the Apollo v8.0.0

 ![image](docs/images/demo.gif)